$50 Off Any Repair

 Consequences Of an Undersized Ductless Mini Split System

-If you spend the money on a mini-split, you want one that keeps your home adequately cooled.
 Purchasing an undersized ductless mini-split will result in a warm home and a mini-split that works constantly.
 You will have inconsistent cooling with some warm and some cold spots.

 Furthermore, your ductless mini-split will have a shorter lifespan because it is working too hard.
-Your utility bills will skyrocket as well as your mini-split runs constantly.
-Thus the mini-split system that is supposed to save you money will end up costing you more.
+Your utility bills will skyrocket, and your mini-split will run constantly.

 Consequences Of Overly Sized Ductless AC Units